Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ```

 ### Purpose
-The purpose of the dual 7 segment driver is to display the given decimal numbers correctly with the 7 segment displays.
-Therfore a simple maping with bit masks is made.
-As the display is connected to a common anode we need to invert the bitmask - so 0 means HIGH and 1 menas LOW.
+The purpose of the dual 7 segment driver is to display the given decimal numbers and the 'P' correctly with the 7-segment displays.
+Therfore a simple mapping with bit masks is made.
+As the display is connected to a common anode we need to invert the bitmasks - so 0 means HIGH and 1 menas LOW.

 The following screenshot shows the order in which the segments are used, numbered from **a** to **g**.
 As a example, to represent a '0' all segments need to be HIGH except **g**.